 Nearly 37,000 people are employed through BC’s gaming industry,

-including over 8,300 people employed by private sector gaming operators in casinos, community gaming centres and bingo halls.
+including over 10,000 people employed by private sector gaming operators in casinos, community gaming centres, bingo centres and horse race tracks.

 Gaming revenue is a more significant source of income